alan-turing-institute/plankton-dsg-challenge/notebooks/README.md

 1. Make sure you are running Python `>=3.7`
     - e.g. if using pyenv, you could run `pyenv global 3.9`
+    - or create a virtual environment lil: `pyenv virtualenv 3.7.4 myenv`
 2. `pip install -r requirements.txt`